mpatacchiola/blog/_posts/2020-12-16-intro-variational-inference-2.markdown

 Stochastic variational inference solves one issue but it creates another.
 The number of datapoints in the mini-batch impacts the quality of the gradient.
 We can quantify this quality by introducing the variance of the gradient.

+**Efficiency.** Here, with the term "efficiency", I refer to computationally efficiency.
+The first thing to notice is that variance is directly connected to efficiency, since estimators with high variance require more samples to better approximate the gradient, as a consequence of the [law of the large numbers](law of large numbers).
+An experimental comparison in terms of efficiency could be computationally expensive for non trivial cases.
+A recent analysis has been provided by Kucukelbir et al. (2017), who found that the score function estimator can require up to two orders of magnitude more samples to arrive at the same variance as a pathwise estimator.

 Conclusion
 ----------